BritishCryptoGuy/React-Portfolio/README.md

 This repository is for my very own portfolio made with React.
 In this portfolio i have a brief description on me where i cover the skills i have attained.
 Also there is a projects page and Contact page.
 The projects page shows some of the projects i have worked on and can display some info about them.
 The Contact tab can be used to get in touch with me.

+The technologies used to build this are: HTML, CSS, JavaScript, React, npm, Git

 ---

 ### Screenshot of completed site